manymoments/manymoments.github.io/_posts/2019-09-13-flavours-of-partial-synchrony.markdown

 Assume we have a protocol that obtains safety and liveness in the GST flavour.
 How can we transform it to a protocol that runs in the Unknown Latency flavour?

+Such a protocol must have a timeout mechanism that is based on some parameter that represents the latency after GST.
+Let's assume this parameter is $\Lambda$.

-[DLS88](https://groups.csail.mit.edu/tds/papers/Lynch/jacm88.pdf) propose a very elegant solution: start with some estimation $\Lambda$ of the actual UL parameter $\Delta$.
-Each time a protocol timeout expires, double $\Lambda$.
+[DLS88](https://groups.csail.mit.edu/tds/papers/Lynch/jacm88.pdf) propose an elegant solution: start with some estimation $\Lambda$ of the actual UL parameter $\Delta$.
+Each time a protocol timeout expires, increment $\Lambda$.

-Clearly such a protocol is safe (its safe even in asynchrony).
-For liveness, at some point $\Lambda$ will grow to be more than $
+Clearly such a protocol is safe (by definition, it is safe even in asynchrony).
+For liveness, at some point $\Lambda$ will grow to be more than $\Delta$.
+At that point and onwards, liveness will be obtained.

+In terms of efficiency:
+1. incrementing $\Lambda$ too slowly means that it may take a lot of time to reach consensus.
+This is a type of a denial-of-service that slows down the system.
-\Delta$ (but no more than $2\Delta$) and at that point liveness will be obtained.
-In terms of efficiency, note that it may happen that even after $\Lambda>\Delta$ there may still happen at least $f$ timeouts due to malicious primaries.
+2. incrementing  $\Lambda$ too aggressively (say by doubling) means that while we may reach  $\Lambda>\Delta$ quickly, it may still happen that there are at least $f$ more timeouts due to malicious primaries.
 So $\Lambda$ may grow exponentially.
+This again may cause a denial-of-service that slows down the system.

 ### From UL to GST